Peace Forum Teach In 2015 – Saturday Nov 14

-The WPFS organizing committee has reached a general consensus about what to focus on for the 2015 Teach In, which will take place in November 2015.
+The WPFS organizing committee has reached a general consensus on the focus for the 2015 Teach In.
 In a phrase, we see the task of the World Peace Forum to, as British radical poet Linton Kwesi Johnson put it, ‘Fite Dem Back.’

 There are many aspects to ‘fighting back’ against the offensive being waged against workers and radical thinkers and doers.